daveweilert/datapull/README.md

 Example:
 <br>
-1 - Output to fully qualified path
+1 - Output file using a fully qualified path and file name
 <br>
 <b>